yddet-www/sptfy-to-yt/README.md

 <h2>Playlist class</h2>

 <p>
-This is a simple class file, holding the following variables
+This is a simple class module, holding the following variables
   <ul>
     <li>
       source: ID of Spotify playlist